 - e.
-A teacher's right to recall under this Article is lost: - i. if the teacher elects to receive severance pay under this article; - ii. if three (3) years elapse from the date of lay-off under this article and the teacher has not been recalled; - iii. if the teacher obtains an ongoing teaching position in another school district; - iv.
-If the teacher declines three (3) offered recalls to positions for which they have the necessary qualifications, equal to or greater than the percentage of the full-time equivalent position held by the teacher at the effective date of lay-off, except when no offered recalls exist in their community. - f.
-Acceptance of a term position, a position of less time, or a position in another community with the Board will not jeopardize the teacher's right to remain on the recall list.
-A teacher's right to recall is retained at the ongoing FTE held by the teacher at the original effective date of layoff. - 5.
-Sick Leave
+A teacher's right to recall under this Article is lost: - i. if the teacher elects to receive severance pay under this article; - ii. if three (3) years elapse from the date of lay-off under this article and the teacher has not been recalled; - iii. if the teacher obtains an ongoing teaching position in another school district: - iv.
+If the teacher declines three (3) offered recalls to positions for which they have the necessary qualifications, equal to or greater than the percentage of the full-time equivalent position held by the teacher at the effective date of lay-off. - f.
+A teacher's right to recall is retained: - i. at the continuing ongoing FTE held by the teacher at the original effective date of layoff; - ii. with acceptance of a term position; - iii with acceptance of a position of a lesser FTE; or - iv. with acceptance of a position in a community other than the one in which they teach or live at the time of layoff.

+5. Sick Leave